General Dynamics F-111K

 The General Dynamics F-111K was a planned variant of the General Dynamics F-111 Aardvark medium-range interdictor and tactical strike aircraft by General Dynamics, to meet a Royal Air Force requirement for such an aircraft.

 The project was initiated in 1965 following the cancellation of the BAC TSR-2 strike aircraft.
 The aircraft was planned as a hybrid of several variants of the F-111 as a way of producing an aircraft for the specific needs of the United Kingdom.
-A RAF order for 50 aircraft, made in 1967, was cancelled a year later.
+An RAF order for 50 aircraft, made in 1967, was cancelled a year later.